masonfmatthews/rails_assignments/assignments/css_reverse_engineering/README.md

 Again, make this pixel-perfect!

+## Hard Mode

+Take a look at your GitHub repositories page.
+[Here is an example](https://github.com/masonfmatthews?tab=repositories).

+There's a lot going on on this page, but it's not ridiculous.
+For hard mode, recreate this page with as much precision as you can, but don't worry about getting all the information on the page right.
+Just start at the top and try to create the menu bar, then work on the left column, then try the right.
+Say gibberish if you would like, but DO NOT copy and paste anything from GitHub's source.

 ## Nightmare Mode

-Note that we skipped "Hard Mode."
 The third task is much, much harder, but if you'd like to really learn a lot about HTML and CSS, try to reproduce the following webpage:

 ![Nightmare Mode Screenshot](surf_and_paddle.png)